januszjasinski/KringleCon-IV/README.md

 # KringleCon-IV

-My repository for KringleCon IV.
-Just including some extra stuff I thought may be worth your time looking at but most important of all is [my actual report](https://github.com/januszjasinski/KringleCon-IV/blob/main/report.pdf).
+Including some extra stuff I thought may be worth your time looking at but most important of all is [my actual report](https://github.com/januszjasinski/KringleCon-IV/blob/main/report.pdf).

-Report itself is 50 pages and obviously everything else below would take it to several hundred hence why the report is, well, the report I'm submitting :-)
+The report itself is 50 pages and obviously everything else below would take it to several hundred hence why the report is, well, the report I'm submitting :-)

 Anyway, here's an awesome picture.